KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 Me with the incredible Lacey Williams Henschel (DjangoCon US 2017 Chair).
 She was giving a talk What if Jane Austen had been an engineer? :)

 ![](favorite-conference-photos/pygotham-2018-me-lindsey-trey-nic.jpg)
-Me with Lindsey Dragun, Trey Hunner, and Nicole James (DjangoCon US 2018 Co-Chair) during the conference
+Me with Lindsey Dragun, Trey Hunner, and Nicholle James (DjangoCon US 2018 Co-Chair) during the conference

 ## PyGotham 2017